 We use interest rate swaps to manage the impact of interest rate changes on our earnings.
 Under the swap agreements, we make monthly payments based on the fixed interest rate and receive monthly payments based on the floating rate.
 The objective of the swaps is to mitigate the variation of future cash flows from changes in the floating interest rates on our existing debt.
-For further detail of our debt, see Note 5.
+For further detail of our debt, see Note 5 to both the unaudited condensed consolidated financial statements and the consolidated financial statements.
 The swaps are designated and accounted for as cash flow hedges.
 Changes in the fair value of the hedging instruments are recorded in Other Comprehensive Income (Loss) and reclassified to earnings in the same line item associated with the hedged item when the hedged item impacts earnings.